 Call for Essays

-The knowledge of calligraphers, typographers, layouters, graphic, book and motion designers is fundamentally important in order to fully understand the graphic visualization of a time-based text.
+The knowledge and expertise of calligraphers, typographers, layouters, graphic, book and motion designers is fundamentally important in order to fully understand the means of graphic visualization of a time-based text.
 Following up the exhibition at the ZKM, we will focus on questions which are related to the meaning of a text and the decisions and ways that lead to visualizing it in a certain audiovisual form.
-Thus, we are aiming at bringing together the views and motivations of writers, filmmakers, typographers and graphic designers.
+Thus, we aim at bringing together the views and motivations of writers, filmmakers, typographers and graphic designers.

 We are looking for essays dealing with the following questions: Is a text in a poetry film purely functional and underlines or explains the meaning of sound and image?
 What is the difference between a font in a book and a font in the form of a moving image?
 What kind of different or additional meaning(s) does it create?
 What is the relation between a text and other elements that appear in a film – or together in a frame?
 To which extent does this relation turn the text into a protagonist of the film itself?
-Why does a filmmaker choose for a particular font?
+Why does a filmmaker choose a particular font?
 What is the relation between sound, voice-over and other visual elements?
-How is the balance between reading, watching and listening?
+How is reading, watching and listening being balanced?

 Like in the past two editions we are interested in a direct connection to the process and practice of filmmaking.
 We encourage everyone interested to send us their contributions (up to 10.000 characters and without footnotes if possible) until the end of July 2017.

 This year in May, we will announce the Weimar Poetry Film Award for the second time at the backup_festival in Weimar.
 We will take this occasion to organize related events and focus on the topic in more depth.